Insight-deviler/Jar2Dex/README.md

 # Privacy policy
 We don't collect any user data.

+I'm not responsible for any harm caused due to the use of this app.

 # Notice
 You can also extract rt.jar file from the jdk8 linux x86 version from Oracle website.